RangHo/project-lemonade/README.md

 Like any other military organizations in other countries, South Korea Navy requires thorough screening for any binaries that are installed on devices connected to the Korean military intranet.
 Therefore, I had to come up with something that I can get my hands on.
-Although a version of Anaconda distribution of Python was available, its massive size made its installation virtually impossible over a 10KB/s satellite network.
+Although a version of Anaconda distribution of Python was available, its massive size made its installation virtually impossible over a satellite network with 10Kbps bandwith, 95% of which are already not available for a low-rank soldier like me.

 Then, I was left with the following choices:
-* Python
+* Python with excruciating 49-hour wait
 * Perl and Bash shell script from Git
 * PowerShell 5 built into Windows 10
 * VBA included in Hancom Office Hancell